-If you are using Sierra Chart (or other charting software that allows you to color the TRIX bars), color the bars green when the TRIX is moving upwards, and red when the TRIX is moving downwards (or whatever colors you prefer).
+Add a 9-bar TRIX of the typical price—calculated by adding together the High, Low, and Close, and then dividing that amount by 3.
+If you are using Sierra Chart (or other charting software that allows you to color the TRIX bars), color the bars green when the TRIX is moving upwards, and red when the TRIX is moving downwards.
 The color difference will make it easier to identify when the TRIX has changed direction.

 Wait for the TRIX Reversal

-Note that if your stop loss is reached before an entry in the opposite direction, you would exit with your stop loss, and then remain flat (no active trades) while you wait for the next entry.
+If your stop-loss is reached before an entry in the opposite direction, you will exit with your stop-loss, and then remain flat (no active trades) while you wait for the next entry.

 Repeat the Trade

-Repeat the TRIX reversal trade from step # 4 (Wait for the TRIX Reversal), until either your daily profit target has been reached, or your market is no longer active (i.e. it is closed, or is no longer moving decisively).
+Repeat the TRIX reversal trade from Step 4 (wait for the TRIX reversal), until either your daily profit target has been reached, or your market is no longer active (i.e., it is closed or no longer moving decisively).

 Trading Reports and Questions

-The TRIX reversal trading system will be reported in the blog on a random basis (i.e. both winning and losing trades will be shown).
-You can use these trading reports to follow the TRIX reversal trading system, and also to compare it to your own trading.
+The TRIX reversal trading system will be reported in the blog on a random basis (both winning and losing trades will be shown), and you can use these trading reports to follow the TRIX reversal trading system and compare it to your own trading.